-The book for review is “Roam” by Erik Therme.
-It falls in the genre of YA and fiction.
+The book for review is “Finding Gobi: The True Story of One Little Dog’s Big Journey” by Dion Leonard.
+It falls in the genre of juvenile nonfiction, animals and general.

 I received this book for free in exchange for an honest review.